 Motherhood also taught me something very valuable: being debt-free AND having money in my bank account was way more important than spending money on stuff I didn’t need.

 So I did everything I could think of to motivate myself to get rid of the almost $30,000 in student loan debt that I had.
 I began by listening to financial podcasts specifically focused on paying off debt.
 Then I took everything I had learned from those podcasts and formed my own simple yet aggressive payment plan.

 My plan was easy to follow, yet aggressive: don’t spend any money on anything that is not an actual need.
 At that time, my true needs included grocery shopping, housing, pet food, and childcare.
 That’s it!

 It took me close to a year to pay off almost $30,000 in debt from nursing school.
-I became debt free on November 1st 2016 and my savings has been steadily growing ever since!
+I became debt-free on November 1st, 2016 and my savings have been steadily growing ever since!

 1. Understand that student loan debt is NOT good debt.

 There is no such thing as good debt.
 I don’t care if there is a 0% interest rate.
 Debt is debt.
 It is still a black cloud handing over your head that never goes away unless you force it to.